 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-Tiling: This feature allows users to cut up to 24″ by 24″ with their Silhouette Cameo.
-The tiling automatically breaks the cut job into smaller chunks.
+- Tiling: This feature allows users to cut larger designs easier.
+The tiling function automatically breaks the cut job into smaller chunks.
 After cutting, you assemble the pieces together to make your larger design.
 For example, if I wanted to cut a 24″ by 24″ tree on my Silhouette Cameo in vinyl, I would use the tiling feature which automatically breaks the design into 4 equal pieces on my 12″ by 12″ mat, or 2 equal pieces on my 12″ by 24″ mat or rolled vinyl cutting without a mat.
 When using tiling, your original design is not altered.